hzhang0921/FinalProject/README.md

 ## Instructions
-1. Update the API in config.py with your personal RIOT API Key
+1. Update the API in config.py with your personal RIOT API Key 1a.
-a.
 Know that the Riot API requires a reset every 24 hours.
 You must change your API key in the program respectively.
 2. Install packages : flask, urllib.request, json, ssl, requests
 3. Run workspace.py and app.py
 4. Open web app at "Running on http://127.0.0.1:5000"